romange/blog/content/post/gaia_mr.md

   };
 ```

-It can have a function `void Map(RecordType input, Context<OutputType>* context)` that is overriden by a developer.
-In that function he can implement any logic and call `context->Write(shard_id, joined_key, my_outp)` any number of times per invocation.
+It might have a function `void Map(RecordType input, Context<OutputType>* context)`
+that is implemented by pipeline developer.
+This function should contain pipeline specific logic
+and it can call `context->Write(shard_id, joined_key, map_output)` any number of times.
-The framework instantiates mapper classes on multiple machines processes, processes input data,
+The framework instantiates mapper classes on multiple machines processes, passes input data to them,
-stores intermediate shards, possibly sorts and partitions them.
+stores intermediate shards produced by mappers and finally sorts and partitions them.

-After all it instantiates the reducer classes.
+After all the framework instantiates reducer classes.
 A reducer class might look like this:

 ```cpp
 class Reducer {